irmen/cx16shell/README.md

 ## Todo

-- need more manpages written for most of the builtin commands.
+- make PR for the sd card image to update shell https://github.com/cx16forum/sdcard/pulls
 - load .sh scripts in a ram bank instead of golden ram to avoid program corruption when script > 1KB
 - github issue about folder name upper/lowercase problem
 - once the unzip and xar programs fully work, can we have a version for this shell as well?
 They need a lot of RAM though